aavotins/HiQBioDiv_EGVs/docs/index.md

 tends to be intended for these purposes, in a situation where large amounts of data and, at least in part, restricted access data are used for the work, this is simply not possible.
-However, by ensuring data availability and placement in accordance with the file structure of this project (availabe at `root/Data` or by forking [template repository](https://github.com/aavotins/HiQBioDiv_FileTree)), the command lines will be repeatable without changes and will produce the same results.
+However, by ensuring data availability and placement in accordance with the file structure of this project (available at `root/Data` or by forking [template repository](https://github.com/aavotins/HiQBioDiv_FileTree)), the command lines will be repeatable without changes and will produce the same results.

-This material **has been** prepared to provide a reproducible workflow, describing the decisions made and solutions implemented in the preparation of ecogeographical variables for species distribution (habitat suitability) modeling for biodiversity conservation planning.
+This material **has been** prepared to provide a reproducible workflow, describing the decisions made and solutions implemented in the preparation of ecogeographical variables for species distribution (habitat suitability) modelling for biodiversity conservation planning.

 For the most part, this material consists of: